 Beyond disposable cards, surface-level calls, or baked treats - we recognize people’s impact as huge and priceless during life’s pivotal moments.

 The odd thing is, somewhere along the way to security, many humans confused local relationship needs with the want for superficial measures on a worldly scale.

-Bling, flashing cameras, the biggest number of views, loads of money, excessive posting, a spotlight to stand in - it’s all a very bizarre interpretation of belonging that drives misguided internal engines.
+Bling, flashing cameras, the biggest number of views, loads of money, excessive posting, a spotlight to stand in - it’s all a very bizarre interpretation of belonging driven by misguided internal engines.